View all Standards for Alberta, Canada

 This unit focuses specifically on the technical aspects of vocal production.
 By understanding how voice is created, students will be more aware of how to improve their vocal production.
 Students will explore posture and breathing exercises, as well as how to use the diaphragm, projection, and articulation.
+The final project will test students’ ability to properly project and articulate a joke across a large space.

-This unit on Ancient Greek Theatre focuses on the function of the chorus, the choral ode, and the details of the theatre space.
+This unit on Ancient Greek theatre focuses on the function of the chorus, the choral ode, and the details of the theatre space.
 It touches on plays and playwrights of the era, culminating in a final project of a modern version of Medea that includes a choral ode.

 The final project will incorporate multiple areas that students have studied over the course of the year/semester: playwriting, acting, scenic design, and marketing.
-They’ll take what they’ve learned and create a 5-minute play with a monologue that they’ll perform.
-They’ll also describe the overall design of the show and create a ground plan and rendering for their design.
+They are putting everything they’ve learned into a final package, including writing, rehearsing, and performing.

 In this Mock Audition Unit, students will start by discussing the audition process.
 They will make connections between their personal views and the process.
 Students will then apply the steps of auditioning from putting together a resume, to choosing a piece based on provided information, to audition etiquette, to the actual audition itself.
 A final reflection and rubric are provided for use at the end of this unit.